dtinth/dt.in.th/M3DynamicColorJS.md

   ),
 })

-// Get the tonal palette color as hex string console.log(m3.hexFromArgb(dynamicScheme.primaryPalette.tone(40)))
+// Get the tonal palette color as a hex string console.log(m3.hexFromArgb(dynamicScheme.primaryPalette.tone(40)))

-// Get the color roles as hex string console.log(m3.hexFromArgb(dynamicScheme.primary))
+// Get the color of a color role as a hex string console.log(m3.hexFromArgb(dynamicScheme.primary))
 ```